Dive Mask Fitting Guide for UK Divers

 There's no substitute for trying multiple masks.
 Your face is unique.

-Testing Process at UK Dive Shop
+Testing Process at Dive Shop

 2. Start with 3-4 masks in your budget range.